 Somewhere Between Bitter and Sweet is a thoughtful, fast-paced story perfect for readers looking for a romance with an unlikely connection and delicious food descriptions.

 In a small town, you are forever defined by the worst thing that ever happened to you.
-Maybe your mother died and you’re so angry still you see red every time you miss her.
-Maybe your best friend went missing, her body only found two years later.
+Maybe your mother died and you’re so angry you see red every time you miss her.
+Maybe your best friend went missing, her body found two years later.
 Maybe you almost lost your little sister when a stranger approached her in the woods.
 Maybe your mother and father refused to listen when you tried to tell them what happened to you at church every Sunday in the confessional.

 And maybe what happens to define you in your small town has an echo.
-A ripple as your best friend reinvents herself as the girl every boy wants.
+A ripple when your best friend reinvents herself as the girl every boy wants.
 An attempt at justice that leaves you lighter and sparks a fire in your wake.
 A missed connection as you cross paths with a volunteer firefighter in the evacuation center.

 Maybe this is all there is.
 All anyone in your small town will ever know about you.
 But maybe you’ll still die famous because doesn’t everyone die famous in a small town?